aosolorzano/java11-cert-practice/README.md

 ```

 #### JDEPS command
 Unlike describing a module, it looks at the code in addition to the module-info file.
-This tells us what dependencies are actually used rather than simply declared.
+This tell us what dependencies are actually used rather than simply declared.
 ```
 jdeps -summary mods/java11-cert-practice-chapter11-api.jar
 ```